wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 Using "highest data / best-connected" is the better option here, and going to "lowest data" is worse.
 Just like in the previous question, the "lowest xxx" task selection option is a mistake.
 This makes sense from a load-balancing perspective.
-We don't want to be  "stuck" with a long task at the end of the execution.
+We do not want to be  "stuck" with a long task at the end of the execution.

 These results mean that, **for this setup,** caring about data is more important than caring about computation.
 Such statements need to be taken with a grain of salt since they may not be generalizable to other setups.

    </div>
 </div>